mosaic-design-system/docs/src/components/page-header.md

       ### When, and why?

-      Every page in your application must have a Page Header, as it is a vital part of the overall layout.
+      Every page in your application must have a **Page Header**, as it is a vital part of the overall layout.
 As well as being a signpost, it also provides access to the primary and secondary actions for the page.
 It can also be used for inter-page navigation, where navigating back to the previous page is required.

-      Page Headers contain a page title, which is styled as the main heading (H1).
-This assists with the visual representation of the aria-level and helps to define the hierarchy of the page.
+      **Page Headers** contain a page title, which is styled as the main heading (H1).
+This assists with maintaining semantic code and helps to define the hierarchy of the page.
 It is also used by screen readers, which is important from an accessibility perspective.

       - - -